Differentially Private Permutation Tests: Alternative private tests

 \subsection{SARRM: Subsampled and Aggregated Randomized Response Mechanism}

-The privatization procedure of \citet{pena2022differentially} is similar to the one of \citet{kazan2023test}: both methods split the data into subsets on which the non-private test is run. \citet{kazan2023test} then runs the optimal binomial test of \citet{awan2018differentially}, while \citet{pena2022differentially} relies on a binomial test based on a randomized response mechanism.
+The privatization procedure of \citet{pena2022differentially} is similar to that of \citet{kazan2023test}: both methods split the data into subsets on which the non-private test is run. \citet{kazan2023test} then runs the optimal binomial test of \citet{awan2018differentially}, while \citet{pena2022differentially} relies on a binomial test based on a randomized response mechanism.

 For binary input $x\in\{0,1\}$ and $p\in[0,1]$, the randomized response mechanism is defined as

 We present the Subsampled and Aggregated Randomized Response Mechanism (SARRM) Test of \citet{pena2022differentially} in \Cref{alg:sarrm}.
 Again, unlike our procedure, we point out that this test does not rely on the global sensitivity of the test statistic.